-If you have any questions or concerns call our dedicated electrical safety helpline Safety at a glance Gas safety for tenants Following these simple gas safety tips can help prevent the risk of gas leaks, fires or explosions, and carbon monoxide poisoning Gas is the UK's most popular fuel for heating and cooking.
+Gas safety for residents Following these simple gas safety tips can help prevent the risk of gas leaks, fires or explosions, and carbon monoxide poisoning Gas is the UK's most popular fuel for heating and cooking.
 It's great when everything is working properly, but can quickly become dangerous when it's not.
-So these gas safety tips might save you, and your family's lives.
-Get your annual gas safety checks These are to ensure your gas appliances are safe and working properly, and NBCC will do these for you.
-All you need to do is make it easy for us to carry out these checks.
-Help us by replying quickly to NBBC to arrange a visit, keeping to appointments, and by letting us know when you can't be there to let us in.
+So these gas safety tips might save you and those around you.
+Get your Annual Gas Safety Checks These are to ensure your gas appliances are safe and working properly, and NBBC will do these for you.
+Please be aware that these checks are a LEGAL requirement, so to avoid any court proceedings, costs and potential breaches of your tenancy contract, you should make it easy for us to carry them out.

+Help us by replying quickly when we contact you to arrange a visit, by keeping to appointments, and by letting us know when you can't be there to let us in.
 Be aware of the danger of Carbon Monoxide Carbon Monoxide can kill.
 It is a colourless, odourless and tasteless gas that can be emitted by faulty gas appliances.
-That's why NBBC are installing audible CO detectors throughout our buildings.
-If we haven't fitted yours yet, contact NBBC at the number below.
+That's why NBBC are installing audible CO detectors in all your homes.
+If we haven't fitted yours yet, contact NBBC on 024 7637 6376.
 Don't tamper with your CO detector Do not paint or cover your CO detector.
 Do not try to disconnect it or tamper with it.
 Don't leave the gas switched on NEVER leave a cooker or fire switched on with the gas unlit.
 Make sure the flame doesn't go out whilst the gas is still turned on.
 Check your gas appliances are working properly Healthy gas flames should be blue and crisp.
 Lazy yellow flames, dark sooty marks around appliances and unusual or unexpected sounds coming from your appliances are all warning signs that something isn't right.
-If you notice any of these signs, contact NBBC.
+If you notice any of these signs, contact NBBC immediately.
 DO NOT tamper with, or try to adjust or repair gas appliances yourself.
 What does gas smell like?

 Natural gas is normally odourless, but for your safety Mercaptan - which is a non-toxic artificial smell - is added.
 This gives gas a strong and distinctive sulphur-like smell which is easy to detect, yet completely harmless.
-WHAT TO DO IF YOU SMELL GAS - Open all doors and windows to ventilate the area - SWITCH OFF all gas appliances - EXTINGUISH all naked flames - DO NOT SMOKE - DO NOT operate any electrical appliances or switches - including light switches - as sparks may ignite leaking gas Report the gas leak Call the 24-hour National Gas Emergency Helpline immediately on 0800 111 999 What to do if you feel unwell after a gas leak If you feel light-headed, dizzy, nauseous or have a headache, get outside into the fresh air as quickly as you can and call your GP or the hospital and tell them you may have been exposed to Carbon Monoxide.
+WHAT TO DO IF YOU SMELL GAS - Open all doors and windows to ventilate the area - SWITCH OFF all gas appliances - EXTINGUISH all naked flames - DO NOT SMOKE - DO NOT operate any electrical appliances or switches - including light switches as sparks may ignite leaking gas Report the gas leak Call the 24-hour National Gas Emergency Helpline immediately on 0800 111 999 For gas repairs, please call 024 7637 6344 and follow instructions.
+What to do if you feel unwell after a gas leak If you feel light-headed, dizzy, nauseous or have a headache, get outside into the fresh air as quickly as you can and call your GP or the hospital and tell them you may have been exposed to Carbon Monoxide.
 Safety at a glance Don't leave the gas switched on without a flame

-Make sure you have an audible CO alarm fitted
+Make sure you have a CO alarm fitted

-Don't use any switches if you smell gas M Report gas leaks IMMEDIATELY using the NGE 24-hour Helpline
+Don't use anv switches if you smell gas

+Report gas leaks IMMEDIATELY using the NGE 24-hour Helpline